Mitigating algorithmic errors in quantum optimization through energy extrapolation: Extrapolated Variational Quantum Eigensolver

 This indicates that one can directly use the extrapolation technique for NISQ devices since the two-qubit gate noise rate on a state-of-the-art quantum computer is approximately 0.01~\cite{ai2021exponential}.
-Within this range, the average ERR even increases with the noise rate.
-This phenomenon agrees with our analysis in Sec.~\ref{sec:variance method}.
-Further, we plot the average ERR for different $\epsilon$ and $\sigma$ in Fig.~\ref{fig:vqe}(e).
-Our method is pretty robust to noise, and it can serve as a tool for algorithmic and hardware error mitigation.
+Within the range $(0,0.01)$, the average ERR even increases with the noise rate.
+This phenomenon agrees with our analysis in Sec.~\ref{sec:variance method} that a small noise can play a positive role.
+Further, we plot the average ERR for different $\epsilon$'s and $\sigma$'s in Fig.~\ref{fig:vqe}(e).
+Our method is reasonably robust against noise, and it can serve as a tool for algorithmic and hardware error mitigation.

-It is worth noting that the extrapolation method works for the VQE with different ansatzes.
-To better demonstrate the practicability of our approach, we implement the VQE with a hardware-efficient circuit on a real IBM quantum device.
-The machine we use is ibmq\_jakarta~\cite{ibmq_jakarta}, a superconducting quantum computer with seven qubits.
-The CNOT error rates range from $6.6 \times 10^{-3}$ to $1.1 \times 10^{-2}$.
-The connectivity of ibmq\_jakarta is given in Fig.~\ref{fig:ibmq}(a).
-Four qubits ($Q_0$, $Q_1$, $Q_3$, $Q_5$) are used to run this experiment.
-Here we consider the one-dimensional anisotropic XYZ Heisenberg chain,
+It is worth noting that the extrapolation method works for VQE with different ansatzes.
+To better demonstrate the practicability of our approach, we implement VQE experiments with a hardware-efficient circuit on real IBM quantum devices.
+The machines we use are $ibmq\_quito$ (5 qubits), $ibmq\_manila$ (5 qubits), and $ibmq\_perth$ (7 qubits)~\cite{ibmq_quito, ibmq_manila, ibmq_perth}.
+Their average CNOT error rates are $1.065 \times 10^{-2}$, $9.885 \times 10^{-3}$, and $1.158 \times 10^{-2}$, respectively.
+The connectivities are given in Fig.~\ref{fig:ibmq}(a-c).
+Still, we consider the transverse-field Ising model

-with $J_x=2$, $J_y=1$, $J_z=1/2$.
-Fig.~\ref{fig:ibmq}(b) shows the variational circuit with eight parameters and 3 CNOT gates (different single-qubit gates no longer share the parameters).
-This circuit is not capable of preparing the exact ground state of $H_{\mathrm{XYZ}}$ even without gate noise.
+with $\langle ij \rangle$ denoting adjacent qubits, $J=h=1$, and use Hamiltonian variational quantum circuits illustrated in Fig.~\ref{fig:ibmq}(d-f) to prepare the ground states.
+These circuits with $p=2$ are not capable of preparing the exact ground states even without gate noise.

-The initial state here is $|\psi_{\mathrm{init}}\rangle = |0\rangle^{\otimes n}$.
-We randomly sample the initial parameters from $[0, 2\pi]$, and iteratively update them with the simultaneous perturbation stochastic approximation optimizer.
-During the optimization, we additionally measure some variances and use these data for regression.
-The lowest energy without extrapolation, the extrapolated energy, and the ground state energy are

-$E_{VQE}$ is much higher than the ground state energy.
-Extrapolation can reduce the estimation error by 93\% and give a precise estimation of the ground state energy.
-These results are consistent with our numerical simulations, and confirm the validity of the extrapolation approach in a real-world application of a NSIQ device.
+We start from $|0\rangle^{\otimes n}$ and apply Hadamard gates to prepare $|\psi_{\mathrm{init}}\rangle =|+\rangle^{\otimes n}$.
+The initial parameters are uniformly randomly sampled from $[0, 2\pi)$ and updated with a classical optimizer.
+The energies and variances are measured on real quantum machines without readout error mitigation.
+Here we specifically use a quantum error mitigation technique called \textit{virtual distillation}~\cite{koczor2021exponential, PhysRevX.11.041036}.
+The main idea of virtual distillation is to perform joint measurements on multiple copies of $\rho$ to estimate the expectation value on